Get Ahead In Foundation GCSE Maths With This Comprehensive Question & Topic Analysis Of Edexcel GCSE Maths Papers 2017-2024

 Number and proportion

-• Plan for plenty of work on context-rich problem solving with basic arithmetic, fractions, and percentages.
+• Work on context-rich problem-solving with basic arithmetic, fractions, and percentages.

 • Common real-life contexts include bank accounts, utility bills, wage increases, recipes, and best-buys.